ZinebTAGHIA/GestionInscription/README.md

 # School Management App
-This is a web application for managing students, roles, and fields in a school environment.
+This is a web and mobile application for managing students, roles, and fields in a school environment.

 ## Table of Contents
   - [Technologies Used](#technologies-used)